 Before proceeding with the configuration steps, create a network topology as in Step 1 in the GNS3 program.

 NOTE: When you create the topology, you must select your physical computer’s Ethernet adapter for the Cloud setting.
-If you select a VMnet created on VMware, the virtual machine will not be able to access the Internet even if you configure Static NAT.
+If you choose a VMnet created on VMware, the virtual machine will not be able to access the Internet even if you configure Static NAT.

 How to Enable Static NAT in GNS3